 ACE inhibitors block an important step in the renin-angiotensin-aldosterone system (RAAS) — a process that regulates your blood pressure using different enzymes (a type of protein) and hormones.

-Angiotensin-converting enzyme inhibitors work by blocking the enzyme responsible for turning a hormone called angiotensin I into angiotensin II.
-Angiotensin II works in different parts of your body to increase your blood pressure.
-When you take an ACE inhibitor, there’s less angiotensin II in your body, resulting in lower blood pressure.
+Angiotensin-converting enzyme inhibitors work by blocking the enzyme responsible for turning a hormone called angiotensin 1 into angiotensin 2 (often written with Roman numerals, angiotensin I and II).
+Angiotensin 2 works in different parts of your body to increase your blood pressure.
+When you take an ACE inhibitor, there’s less angiotensin 2 in your body, resulting in lower blood pressure.

 A cough is one of the most commonly reported side effects of all ACE inhibitors.
 Research findings vary as to how common the symptom is among people who take an ACE inhibitor, ranging from 1 percent to more than 30 percent.